UEFA Euro 2000: Summary

-One of the biggest surprises of the tournament was Portugal, winning Group A with three wins, including a 3–0 win against Germany, with Sérgio Conceição scoring a hat-trick, and a 3–2 win over England, in which they came back from 2–0 down.
+One of the biggest surprises of the tournament was Portugal, winning Group A with three wins, including a 3–0 victory against Germany, with Sérgio Conceição scoring a hat-trick, and a 3–2 victory against England, in which they came back from 2–0 down.
 Romania was the other qualifier from the group, beating England with a late penalty in their last group game.

 Belgium had a surprise exit in the group stage, winning the tournament's first game against Sweden, but losing to Turkey and Italy.
 They finished third in Group B, behind Italy and Turkey.
 The other co-host and favourite, the Netherlands, progressed as expected from Group D, along with World Cup winners France.
 The Netherlands won the group, by beating France in their last group match.
 Also in Group D, Denmark's three losses with eight goals conceded and none scored set a new record for the worst team performance in the group stages of a Euros.
 Group C was memorable for the match between FR Yugoslavia and Spain.
 Spain needed a win to ensure progression, but found themselves trailing 3–2 after Slobodan Komljenović scored in the 75th minute.
 The Spanish side rescued their tournament by scoring twice in injury time to record a 4–3 victory.
 FR Yugoslavia managed to go through as well, despite losing because Norway and Slovenia played to a draw.

 Italy and Portugal maintained their perfect records in the quarter-finals, beating Romania and Turkey, respectively, and the Netherlands started a goal-avalanche against FR Yugoslavia, winning 6–1.
 Spain fell 2–1 to France; Raúl missed a late penalty that ended Spanish hopes.

 Italy eliminated the Netherlands in the semi-finals, despite going down to ten men and facing two penalty kicks.
-Italian goalkeeper Francesco Toldo, who had been drafted into the starting XI as Gianluigi Buffon missed the tournament through injury, made two saves in the penalty shootout (in addition to his penalty save in normal time) to carry the Italians to the final.
+Italian goalkeeper Francesco Toldo, who had been drafted into the starting XI as Gianluigi Buffon missed the tournament through injury, made two saves in the penalty shootout – apart from his penalty save in normal time – to carry the Italians to the final.

 In the other semi-final, Portugal lost in extra time to France after Zinedine Zidane converted a controversial penalty kick.
 Several Portuguese players challenged the awarding of the penalty for a handball and were given lengthy suspensions for shoving the referee.
 France won the tournament, defeating Italy 2–1 in the final with a golden goal by David Trezeguet after equalising with a last-minute goal, and became the first team to win the European championship while being world champion.

 In Britain, Match of the Day named Stefano Fiore's goal against Belgium the Goal of the Tournament, ahead of Patrick Kluivert's against France and Zinedine Zidane's against Spain.